 AEMO manages electricity disruptions in the National Electricity Market, which is the electricity market spanning the east coast of Australia.

-- leading or participating in COAG Energy Council and industry-led energy emergency management forums
+- leading or participating in meetings of energy ministers and energy emergency management forums

 - contributing to whole of Australian Government initiatives to support state and territory governments, where the response required exceeds jurisdictional resources and response on matters outside of state and territory responsibilities